European Union Advisory Mission Ukraine: Field Offices

 When the Mission was launched in 2014, it operated from its HQ in Kyiv.
 As the activities were expanding and number of projects carried out by EUAM Ukraine in the regions increased, two Field Offices (FO) - in Kharkiv and Lviv - were established.
 In 2018, field office in Odesa and a Mobile Unit that operates across the country were added to support EUAM commitments in the regions.
 A second Mobile Unit that operated in Mariupol was established in 2019, which, in June 2020, transformed into EUAM Field Office Mariupol to solidify EUAM's expanding activities in the east of Ukraine.

+Due to Russia’s unjustified and unprovoked aggression against Ukraine, the Mission’s field offices in Kharkiv and Mariupol are temporarily non-operational.